jrhorn424/sharing/README.md

 user.following (the users that user is following)
 ```

-Implement the model tests to ensure these methods are working.
+Implement model tests to ensure these follow methods are working.

 ## Exercise 2 - Controller test
-Implement a controller with a share action in the projects controller.
-Implement its corresponding controller test.
+Implement a share action in the projects controller.
+For simplicity, add the form in the show view of projects.
+This form will have a popup menu showing the other users, so that user can pick one to share project with and click submit (share).

 ## Exercise 3 - Feature test
 Implement a feature test that:

 * logs in user (user1)
-* visit the project detail view
+* visit the project show view
-* select a popup of users and select another user (user2) to share the project with
+* select a user (user2) to share the project with, from the popup menu you implemented in the controller test
 * click submit to share the project with that user
 * log out user1
 * log in as user2